 We believe that your child should feel safe and connected in their school community, so they can make meaningful relationships and develop their unique personalities.

 Student wellbeing means caring for the whole child: their physical, social, mental, emotional and spiritual state.
 We know that if a child isn’t coping with emotions or change in a healthy way, they aren’t getting the most out of their education.
 Our desire for students is that they have the capacity, skills, strategies and resources to navigate life with resilience and purpose

 A smooth transition into school

-Nurturing an outward focus
+Nurturing environment with an outward focus

 To help build strong, confident and dedicated young people, we explicitly teach organisation, motivation, resilience and service.
 We run leadership-focused excursions and an outdoor education program that focuses on self-awareness and teamwork that benefits others.
 Year 6 students experience servant leadership first-hand through our Kinder Buddy program.
-Middle School students are involved in numerous community service projects like Clean Up Australia, Cancer Council, Red Shield Appeal, 40 Hour Famine and Operation Christmas Child.
+Students are involved in numerous community service projects like Clean Up Australia, Cancer Council, Red Shield Appeal, 40 Hour Famine and Operation Christmas Child.